-This specialization allows students to prepare for a career as an educator, teaching classes from the 7th through 12th grades.
+This program allows students to prepare for a career as an educator, teaching classes from the 7th through 12th grades.
 Since teachers must obtain state certification after graduation with the bachelor's degree, it is important for those specializing in education to work closely with their advisors.
 Planning for transfer to a university involves selecting general education courses which will meet education program requirements and state certification regulations.
-Students must successfully complete core courses with a "C-" or better to meet specialization requirements.
-Students planning to transfer to a fouryear program will need to have additional hours beyond the specialization requirements at Northwest College in order to transfer in as a junior.
+Students must successfully complete core courses with a "C-" or better to meet program requirements.
+Students planning to transfer to a four-year program will need to have additional hours beyond the program requirements at Northwest College in order to transfer in as a junior.
 Students should consult with their advisor and the appropriate four-year college catalog.

 To become certified, all those interested in specializing in Secondary Education must complete coursework in their teaching area, i.e., the subjects they plan to teach.
 At Northwest College, these students are assigned an advisor in their teaching area who will assist them in selecting appropriate courses.
 Consult a catalog from the transfer college, as well as your advisor, when selecting courses.
-Most universities require students to complete 15 to 30 credit hours in their teaching area, in addition to the education specialization, in order to be admitted as juniors to secondary education programs.
+Most universities require students to complete 15 to 30 credit hours in their teaching area, in addition to the education program, in order to be admitted as juniors to secondary education programs.
 At Northwest College, students may complete teaching area courses in the following subjects: agriculture, art, biology, business, chemistry, English, English/communications, English/journalism, history, mathematics, modern languages-French, modern languages-Spanish, music, physical education, science, and social studies.

 Those in Secondary Education are, in fact, specializing in two areas.
-In order to transfer to a four-year college as a junior, students must complete both the education program specialization and extensive coursework in the subjects they plan to teach.
+In order to transfer to a four-year college as a junior, students must complete both the education program and extensive coursework in the subjects they plan to teach.
 Consult your advisor every semester.

-ASSOCIATE OF ARTS or ASSOCIATE OF SCIENCE with specialization in SECONDARY EDUCATION
+ASSOCIATE OF ARTS or ASSOCIATE OF SCIENCE SECONDARY EDUCATION

-•

 Number and Title Credits

-Students should refer to the Gradu: ation
+Students should refer to the Graduation on

 Requirements on pages 30-38

-36-42 (.
-AA degree)
+36-42 (AA degree)

-31-37 ((AS degree)
+31-37 (AS degree)

+-

-Four hours of Social Science may be fulfill led by taking
+Four hours of Social Science may be fulfilled by taking Core Courses.

-Core Courses.

 Number and Title Credits

-EDFD 2020-Foundations of Educat ion3
+EDFD 2020-Foundations of Education 3

-EDFD 2100-Educational Psycholog y3
+EDFD 2100-Educational Psychology3

 EDUC 2100-Practicum in Teaching

-(Capstone Course) (3-6 credit, 3 cr edit
+(Capstone Course) (3-6 credit, 3 credit

-minimum required) 3
+minimum required)3

-PSYC 1000-General Psychology 4
+PSYC 1000-General Psychology4

-TOTA AL 10-13
+TOTAL 10-13